hamishgibbs/lifegraph-take-1/README.md

 - run the compute snippets against the generated data and check for failure
 - if no failure - this snippet will still work with current schema

+Audit for shadowed inherited properties
+Audit for duplicated entity IDs

 #### 30-03-2022
 Zaifen family tree & email templates